CristianDavideConte/universalSmoothScroll/docs/HowItWorks.md

 ```

 All the functions of this library are read-only and cannot be modified. <br/>
-To know which default easings are available visit the [`Available easing functions`](./EasingFunctions.md) section.
+To know which default easings are available visit the [`Included Easings`](./EasingFunctions.md) section.

 <br/>